 5) An incredible support staff.
 From menu and shelftalker design in house, to social media expertise and consultation, we take care of our customers like no other distribution house.

 6) The front edge of technology to help sell wine.
-This includes a mobilized website that allows consumers full access to information with the scan of a QR code, an internal cloud-based storage system that allows the sales reps instant access to key information via their iPads and phones, and an email communication system to make sure our customers always know the latest and greatest news from The Wine Company.
+This includes a mobilized website that allows floor staff full access to information on the go, an internal cloud-based storage system that allows the sales reps instant access to key information via their iPads and phones, and an email communication system to make sure our customers always know the latest and greatest news from The Wine Company.

 7) Incredible education not only for our customers but ourselves as well.
 We taste constantly, many times blind, to keep our senses sharp and know how our wine compares to others in the market.